-Historical pedagogy, digital humanities, public digital history, modern East Central Europe
+Historical pedagogy, digital humanities, public digital history, modern East Central Europe, Appalachian Studies

 Professor Kelly is a specialist in the scholarship of teaching and learning in history.
 His most recent book, Teaching History in the Digital Age was published by the University of Michigan Press in 2013.
 He is also the author of more than a dozen articles on the intersection of historical pedagogy and digital humanities.

-Kelly is also an associate director of George Mason's award-winning Roy Rosenzweig Center for History and New Media, where he has been either co-director or principal investigator on three major website projects funded by the National Endowment for the Humanities ($790,000 total funding).
-Two of these projects won the James Harvey Robinson Prize in 2007 from the American Historical Association.
+From 2001-2011 Kelly was an associate director of George Mason's award-winning Roy Rosenzweig Center for History and New Media, where he has been either co-director or principal investigator on three major website projects funded by the National Endowment for the Humanities ($790,000 total funding).
+Two of these projects, created with his colleague Professor Kelly Schrum, won the James Harvey Robinson Prize in 2007 from the American Historical Association.

 His analog scholarship includes a book (Without Remorse: Czech National Socialism in Late-Habsburg Austria, 2007) and a number of journal articles on Central European history.